Battle of Prairie Grove: Background

 In March 1862, a Confederate army under the command of Earl Van Dorn engaged a Union army led by Samuel Ryan Curtis at the Battle of Pea Ridge in northwestern Arkansas.
 Curtis' army soundly defeated Van Dorn's.
 After being defeated at Pea Ridge, Van Dorn and a substantial portion of his army were reassigned across the Mississippi River, effectively ending Confederate control of the region.

 Following Pea Ridge, Curtis drove further into Arkansas and planned to attack Memphis, but was ordered by Henry Halleck to send half of his force to Cape Girardeau for transfer to Tennessee.
-Curtis complied and was forced to abandon his plan, instead heading towards Little Rock, Arkansas.
+Curtis complied and was forced to abandon his plan, instead heading towards Little Rock.
 After a defeat in a small action near Searcy, Curtis decided that his supply line was vulnerable, and fell back, eventually reaching Helena.

 In September, Curtis was assigned to command the Department of the Missouri, replacing its previous commander, John M. Schofield.
 Curtis later formed the Army of the Frontier and appointed Schofield to command the new army on October 12.
 However, on November 20, Schofield was forced to give up command of the army due to medical issues, and command passed to Brigadier General James G. Blunt.
 At the time of Schofield's relinquishment of command, Blunt's division was in Arkansas, while the rest of the Army of the Frontier was stationed near Wilson's Creek in Missouri, where a battle had been fought the year before.

 The Confederate commander in the region, Thomas C. Hindman, had previously commanded the Trans-Mississippi Department, but his firm control of the region led to protests from prominent Arkansas civilians, leading Jefferson Davis, President of the Confederate States, to relieve Hindman of command and replace him with Theophilus Holmes.
 On August 21, Holmes tasked Hindman with producing an organized army from the Confederate units in the Arkansas region and moving to regain control of Missouri for the Confederacy.

 In October, Blunt's force made an incursion into Arkansas, and Hindman sent 2,000 men under Marmaduke's command to intercept Blunt and prevent him from joining the main Union force near Springfield, Missouri.
 Marmaduke gathered at Cane Hill, a ridge near the Boston Mountains.
-In response, Blunt marched his troops 35 mi in two days, meeting Marmaduke's force near Canehill, Arkansas.
+In response, Blunt marched his troops 35 mi in two days, meeting Marmaduke's force near Canehill.
 In the ensuing Battle of Cane Hill, which took place on November 28, Blunt's 5,000 men defeated Marmaduke's 2,000 in a nine-hour battle.